Restorative behaviour is at the heart of everything we do at The Marvell College.

 Only in extreme circumstances of persistently disruptive behaviour will the Head Teacher/ Deputy Head Teacher consider the option of a suspension.

 Restorative approaches help to support and move on from negative behaviour; these restorative approaches include: family problem solving circles, solution focused interventions, restorative parental meetings which involve the wider family.

 It is essential to highlight, that we expect very few students to be doing anything other than enjoying school life and working well at The Marvell College.
 As a result they will receive the rewards and benefits that go with such an approach.

 The student planner is at the heart of the restorative behaviour system and is the main form of contact and communication between home and school.

 All students must carry their planners with them at all times when in school.
 Students who arrive at school without their planners on the third occasion in a half term will issued a Head of Year detention.
 On the first occasion students will be provided with a planner sheet (a replacement planner page) to use on that day.

 The planner should be signed on the previous week by a parent or carer and this will be checked by the Form Tutor each week.
 If the planner is not signed on the previous week the form tutor will issue a negative comment on the previous week.
-This will ruin the clean slate from the previous week.

 At The Marvell College we are determined to provide our students with a safe, secure and happy environment in which to learn.
 We expect high standards of behaviour and do our best to encourage our students to mature into responsible and valued members of the community.
 Bullying will not be tolerated.